matt-antone/Scorer/docs/client_implementation_plan.md

    - Each client must validate changes

 This pattern is fundamental to the system's design and takes precedence over any other settings-related documentation or implementation.

+## Pi-only Testing Rule

+- The network manager and splash screen network check tests are **Pi-only**.
+These tests require real network interfaces and Kivy UI threading, and are not expected to pass on macOS or CI.
+This is a permanent project rule.